+In 2019, the Future of Privacy Forum honored him for Outstanding Academic Scholarship.
 In 2018, Swire was named an Andrew Carnegie Fellow for research on "Protecting Human Rights and National Security in the New Era of Data Nationalism."
 In 2015, the International Association of Privacy Professionals awarded him its Privacy Leadership Award.
 In 2013, he served as one of five members of President Obama's Review Group on Intelligence and Communications Technology.
 Prior to that, he was co-chair of the global Do Not Track process for the World Wide Web Consortium.
-He is Senior Fellow with the Future of Privacy Forum and a member of the National Academies' Forum on Cyber-Resiliency.
+He is Senior Fellow with the Future of Privacy Forum and has been a member of the National Academies' Forum on Cyber-Resiliency.

-Swire is author of six books and numerous scholarly papers.
+Swire is author of seven books and numerous scholarly papers.
 He has testified often before the Congress, and been quoted regularly in the press.

 Swire graduated from Princeton University, summa cum laude, and the Yale Law School, where he was an editor of the Yale Law Journal.